flexih/RedXcode/README.md

 RedXcode
 ========

-When Xcode is being ran in a debugger, make it obvious that it's in dev mode.
+~~When Xcode is being ran in a debugger, make it obvious that it's in dev mode.~~

+When Xcode is building, make it obvious that it's under build.

 ![Screenshot of plugin](https://raw.githubusercontent.com/orta/RedXcode/master/web/screenshot.png)
 ![Screenshot of dock icon](https://raw.githubusercontent.com/orta/RedXcode/master/web/screenshot2.png)

 #### Features

-* Hue shifts the app icon when running Xcode in a debugger
+* ~~Hue shifts the app icon when running Xcode in a debugger~~
-* Adds the icon to the top right corner in Xcode 6.
+* ~~Adds the icon to the top right corner in Xcode 6~~.
+* Hue shifts the app icon when building
 * Hue shift value can be changed by `defaults write com.apple.dt.Xcode ORHueShiftKey [number]`

 #### Installation